awesome-inc/FontAwesome.Sharp/CONTRIBUTING.md

 ### 2. Create a test method

-We are currently using NUnit, so just create a descriptive test method and attribute it with `[Test]`.
+We are currently using [XUnit](https://xunit.net/docs/getting-started/v2/netfx/visual-studio#write-first-tests), so just create a descriptive test class or [extend an existing one](https://github.com/awesome-inc/FontAwesome.Sharp/tree/main/FontAwesome.Sharp.Tests).

+Also, you might find it useful to make yourself familiar with the excellent [FluentAssertions](https://fluentassertions.com/) library as well as [StaFact](https://github.com/AArnott/Xunit.StaFact), which is used for running tests in the UI Dispatcher Thread.

 ### 3. Submit a pull request with the failing test